PaperMC/docs/docs/paper/admin/how-to/aikars-flags.md

 3.  **G1NewSizePercent:** These are the important ones.
 You now can specify percentages of an overall desired range for the new generation.
-With these settings, we tell G1 to not use its default 5% for new gen, and instead give it 40%! **Minecraft has an extremely high a memory allocation rate, ranging to at least 800MB/second on a 30 player server!
-And this is mostly short-lived objects (Block Position).**
+With these settings, we tell G1 to not use its default 5% for new gen, and instead give it 40%! **Minecraft has an extremely high memory allocation rate**, ranging to at least 800MB/second on a 30 player server!
+And this is mostly short-lived objects (Block Position).

     Now, this means Minecraft **really** needs more focus on new gen to be able to even support this allocation rate.
 If your new gen is too small, you will be running new gen collections 1-2+